 - a.
 After April 1st log into your PublicSchoolWorks account and complete the assigned courses.
-All ESC-COG employees must review the updated ESC-COG Substitute Employee Handbook along with the acknowledgment (PublicSchoolWorks course C-008) and - b. complete the online annual Bloodborne Pathogen safety training (PublicSchoolWorks course M-026) which is required by State and Federal law.
+All ESC-COG employees must review the updated ESC-COG Substitute Employee Handbook along with the acknowledgment (PublicSchoolWorks course C-008) and - complete the online annual Bloodborne Pathogen safety training (PublicSchoolWorks course M-026) which is required by State and Federal law.
 (OSHA Standard 29 CFR 1910.1030) - 2.
 Attach an electronic copy of your valid Ohio Department of Education license for the current school year, where required.
 Any educator who has been issued credentials from ODE may download their license from their OH|ID Portal account.
 Your license can be downloaded from the "My Credentials" section of your Educator Profile. - 3.
 Educators will use the Connected Ohio Records for Educators (CORE) system at the Ohio Department of Education to renew their licenses, permits or certificates online.
 The online process provides a secure environment for educators to update their demographic data and pay licensure fees using a credit card or electronic check.
 Before starting your renewal application, be sure your FBI background check is still valid.
 In your OH|ID portal you can see when your background checks were last submitted to the ODE.
 Your FBI background check must be renewed every 5 years with an electronic copy submitted to ODE and the ESC-COG. - 4.
 If your ODE license expires on June 30th, you may renew that license beginning as early as November 1st - Regarding Military Service: The fees for any initial Ohio educator license, permit or certificate or renewal will be waived for candidates who are veterans with honorable discharges or current service members of all branches of the United States Armed Forces; the National Guard or Reserve; and the Ohio Military Reserve or Ohio Naval Militia (under the Ohio Adjutant General).
 Spouses of active duty service members also may receive a license free of charge.
 In step 3 of the online renewal application process with ODE, please upload the DD Form 214 to document your service. - 5.
 Review and update your school district preference(s) form.
 Please note that any schools added or remove for next year in your preferences become active once your file has been reviewed and reactivated.
 If you plan to request that a school district be removed from your preference list, be sure you have not accepted any future

 - assignment(s), as the district will no longer show on your work calendar but the assignment would remain active. - 6.
-Confirm that you have accepted at least ten (10) substitute assignments during the current school year.
-Either full or partial day assignments qualify.
-Note: Given that schools in Ohio were closed by the Governor's order this spring, this requirement will be waived for renewal in 2020-2021. - 7.
 You may complete the renewal process to remain an Active Substitute, but if it has been over 12 months since you have accepted a substitute assignment, and received pay from the ESC-COG, you will need to update your eForm packet in order to be paid.

-If you do not wish to be on the substitute list for the upcoming school year, please notify the ESC-COG Substitute Consortium office in writing at substitute@escco.org
+If you do not wish to be on the substitute list for the upcoming school year, please notify your HR rep in writing, via email.